GodestJulien/Node-RED-Pizza/README.md

 # Node-RED Challenge - Watson Visual Recognition - Pizza App

-This exercise is divided in 4 steps, please note that Step 1&2 are independent than Steps 3&4 but an integration is needed at the end.
+This exercise is divided in 4 steps, please note that Step 1&2 are independent than Steps 3&4 and 5 but an integration is needed at the end.

 ## A few words about Watson Visual Recognition technology
 Watson Visual Recognition understands an image’s content out-of-the-box.
 The pre-trained models enable you to analyze images for objects, faces, colors, food, explicit content and other subjects for insights into your visual content.